-In second grade, my son’s school started distributing school planners to each student to track their homework and upcoming exams.
-Having a planner has been incredibly helpful to my son (am me!) to make sure he doesn’t miss any assignments and so he can schedule time throughout his week to study for quizzes and tests.
+From early on, my son’s school started distributing school planners to each student to track their homework and upcoming exams.
+Having a planner has been incredibly helpful to my kids (am me!) to make sure they don’t miss any assignments and so they can schedule time throughout the week to study for quizzes and tests.
 In fact, planners offer so much more than just a place to write down homework.

 Benefits Of School Planners